-The workshop was organized by the Association of Space Explorers, Secure World Foundation (SWF) and the Regional Center for Space Science and Technology Education in Latin America and the Caribbean (CRECTEALC).
-The workshop, which was hosted by the Ministry of Foreign Affairs of Mexico, included experts in the science of near Earth objects, disaster management and communications, and space policy.
+In January 2010, the Association of Space Explorers (ASE), Secure World Foundation (SWF) and the Regional Center for Education in Space Science and Technology in Latin America and the Caribbean (CRECTEALC) held a workshop to examine and analyze the needed makeup of a near-Earth-object (NEO) Information, Analysis and Warning Network (IAWN).
+The workshop, which was hosted by the Ministry of Foreign Affairs of Mexico, was held in direct support of the work of Action Team 14 of the UN Committee on the Peaceful Uses of Outer Space (COPUOS).
+It included experts in the science of near Earth objects, disaster management and communications, and space policy.
+Workshop members included three astronauts from ASE.